Tomlord88/tomlord88/README.md

-- 👋 Hi, I’m Thomas
+- 👋 Hi, I’m Tom
-- 👀 I’m interested in Building and maintaing web apps, Devops and Cloud Engineering
+- 👀 I’m interested in Building and maintaing web apps, working Devops and Cloud Engineering team
 - 🌱 Python, Javascript, C programming Language, Linux, Bash Script,
 - 💞️ I’m looking to collaborate on Great and innovative projects with Great minds like you, Let's make a difference in our society
 - 📫 You can reach me via email at tom.isokpehi@gmail.com